arms-mbon/data_workspace/latest/qualitycontrolled_data/combined/README.md

 ## ARMS-MBON combined and quality-controlled (meta)data

-Here you will find the combination of the quality-controlled (meta)data taken [from PlutoF](https://github.com/arms-mbon/data_workspace/tree/main/qualitycontrolled_data/from_plutof)) and from the [ARMS overview google sheet](https://github.com/arms-mbon/data_workspace/tree/main/qualitycontrolled_data/from_gs).
+Here you will find the combination of the quality-controlled (meta)data taken [from PlutoF](https://github.com/arms-mbon/data_workspace/tree/main/qualitycontrolled_data/from_plutof) and from the [ARMS overview google sheet](https://github.com/arms-mbon/data_workspace/tree/main/qualitycontrolled_data/from_gs).
+Last harvest was at the end of March, 2024.

 * [combined_ImageData.csv](https://github.com/arms-mbon/data_workspace/tree/main/qualitycontrolled_data/combined/combined_ImageData.csv): containing the image IDs, filenames and download URLs for the images each observatory uploaded for their sampling events.
 Where available, the ARMS plate number and face are also indicated (see the [ARMS Handbook](https://github.com/arms-mbon/documentation/tree/main/armsmbon_handbook) for more information).
 Only the sampling events that have images are listed here.
 * [combined_ObservatoryData.csv](https://github.com/arms-mbon/data_workspace/tree/main/qualitycontrolled_data/combined/combined_ObservatoryData.csv): containing the observatory metadata.